As soon as you step foot on our island, you realize that something is up.

 Here are some interesting things to me about elections in my beloved Belize.

-- You vote by inking your finger and voting with your fingerprint.
-AMEND: I have been alerted that this is NOT THE CASE AT ALL.
-Thanks JC.
+- In almost all areas, you vote by inking your finger and voting with your fingerprint.

 The process is: